roystern92/medical_masks_client/README.md

 # Medical Masks Client

-A landign page for ordering medical masks.
+A landing page for ordering medical masks.

 [![Image from Gyazo](https://i.gyazo.com/b746801237247a087cca19fa0c4deb1a.gif)](https://gyazo.com/b746801237247a087cca19fa0c4deb1a)